 The table below outlines key features of the 2020 financial year STVR award for the Executives.
-Refer to page $\underline{99}$ for treatment of STVR on cessation of employment.
+Refer to page 33 for treatment of STVR on cessation of employment.

-Features Approach Purpose Varies remuneration outcomes in line with the extent of annuwith a balanced focus on customer, people, strategic and shaboth risk scorecard and values assessments.
-Recognises both of performance. reholder meas ures, incorporating Participants All Executives.
-Opportunity Target STVR Maximum STVR CEO, Group Executives and CEO ASB (excluding Group CRO) 100% of FR 150% of FR Group CRO 75% of FR 112.5% of FR Business performance measures and weightings Individual STVR outcomes are determined on the basis of Group (or ASB for the CEO ASB) performance and individual performance through a balanced scorecard.
-The performance measures comprise a mix of financial and non-financial metrics linked to Group and business unit targets.
-Together they provide a balanced assessment of performance and support the delivery of the Group's strategy.
+Features Approach Purpose Varies remuneration outcomes in line with the extent of ann with a balanced focus on customer, people, strategic and sha both risk scorecard and values assessments.
+Recognises both of performance. reholder measu res, incorporating Participants All Executives.
+Opportunity Target STVR Maximum STVR CEO, Group Executives and CEO ASB (excluding Group CRO) 100% of FR 150% of FR Group CRO 75% of FR 112.5% of FR Business performance measures and weightings Individual STVR outcomes are determined on the basis of Gro performance and individual performance through a balanced measures comprise a mix of financial and non-financial metric unit targets.
+Together they provide a balanced assessment of delivery of the Group's strategy.
 The weightings vary by role.
-More information on the CEO's STVR scorecard can be found on page 92. (including customer, Financial people and strategy) 1 CEO, Group Executives and CEO ASB (excluding Group CRO) 30% 70% Group CRO 10% 90% Risk and values assessment (gate/modifiers) to the following assessments (gate/modifiers): • Risk and reputation: via the Executive risk scorecard 2 the Box Executive STVR outcomes upwards or downwards, including • Risk and reputation: via the Executive risk scorecard 2 the Board 3 has the discretion to adjust Executive STVR outcomes upwards or downwards, including to zero, where appropriate. • Values: the Board 3 has the discretion to adjust Executive STVR outcomes upwards or downwards including to zero, where appropriate.
-Calculation of awards STVR awards for the Executives are calculated as follows: or amaras Opportunity Scorecard Risk and values Adjusted result assessment outcome FR \$ X Target STVR opportunity % Business performance result % X Risk scorecard result 5 X Values result Value of adjusted STVR award \$ Deferral 50% of the STVR award is deferred and delivered in deferred shares that vest in equal tranches over one and two years.
-Deferred shares have rights to dividends declared during the deferral period.
-All deferred STVR awards are subject to applicable Board 3 risk and reputation review prior to vesting.
-See page 99 for an overview of the treatment of deferred STVR awards on termination.
+N STVR scorecard can be found on page 26. scorecard.
+The p cs linked to Grou performance an More information performance up and business ad support the n on the CEO's Non-financial (including customer.
+CEO, Group Executives and CEO ASB (excluding Group CRO) people and strategy) 70% Group CRO 10% 90% Risk and values assessment (gate/modifiers) Performance outcomes determined through assessment of the to the following assessments (gate/modifiers): Risk and reputation: via the Executive risk scorecard the Baccutive STVR outcomes upwards or downwards, including Values: the Board has the discretion to adjust Executive STV including to zero, where appropriate. oard has the dis to zero, where a scretion to adjust appropriate.
+Calculation STVR awards for the Executives are calculated as follows: of awards Opportunity Scorecard Risk k and values ssessment Adjusted outcome FR \$ x Target STVR opportunity % Business performance result % x result % x result % x result % x result 5 X Values result Value of adjusted STVR award \$ Deferral 50% of the STVR award is deferred and delivered in deferred sh one and two years.
+Deferred shares have rights to dividends dee All deferred STVR awards are subject to applicable Board risk an See page 33 for an overview of the treatment of deferred STVR

-- 1 Strategic initiatives include 30% weighting required by APRA to be allocated to the delivery of the RAP. - 2 Executive risk scorecard assessments include: risk culture and leadership; risk strategy/appetite; incidents and issues; and risk and control environment. - 3 'Board' is to be read as ASB Board in respect of discretion for the CEO ASB's STVR outcomes. - 4 The Board retains discretion to adjust scorecard outcomes. - 5 Also subject to risk and reputation review.
+1 Strategic initiatives include 30% weighting required by APRA to be allocated to the delivery of the RAP.

+2 Executive risk scorecard assessments include: risk culture and leadership; risk strategy/appetite; incidents and issues; and risk and control environment.

+3 'Board' is to be read as ASB Board in respect of discretion for the CEO ASB's STVR outcomes.

+4 The Board retains discretion to adjust scorecard outcomes.

+5 Also subject to risk and reputation review.